x-vin/covidcures/docs/src/allopathic.md

 Moderately priced common medications are used in the therapy.

 ### Suggested suppliers:
-Prescription medicine purchased at local pharmaceutical stores, and to be used under the guidance of a licensed allopathic practitioner
+Prescription medicine purchased at local pharmaceutical stores, and to be used under the guidance of a licensed allopathic practitioner.

 ### Further references:
 **For a detailed account of Dr Chetty’s hypersensitivity insights and treatment protocols, go to the digital edition of Modern Medicine magazine, Volume 45, Number 5, Issue 5 2020.
 There is a short article upfront, followed by the full article by Dr Chetty.**